 Are you the owner-operator of a 2015 -2020 semi-truck with a Haldex Gold Seal Brake Chamber?

-If so, please complete the following contact form on this page, send us an email at email@example.com, or give us a call at (202) 470-3520 for more information.
+If so, please complete the questionnaire below, send us an email at email@example.com, or give us a call at (202) 470-3520 for more information.

 Committed to Consumer Protection